ioBroker/ioBroker.javascript/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
+* (bluefox) All scripts support now `await` calls.
+THIS COULD HAVE SOME SIDE-EFFECT (unknown yet).
 * (AlCalzone) Matched the exact ID if the $ selector contains no wildcard
 * (bluefox) Added new block in blockly: "pause"
+* (bluefox) Changed the order of folders and scripts to "folders first".
+* (bluefox) Extend the documentation.
+* (bluefox) Corrected the error with blockly and "day of week" conversion.

 ### 4.8.4 (2020-09-21)
 * (bluefox) Make the mirroring instance adjustable